charmoniumQ/thesis/prelim_text/README.md

 Note that crash-freedom is prevalent because it is the easiest to automatically assess.
 Source-availability requires human-intervention to test, so studies on crash-freedom simply begin from a corpus for which source code is available.
-Note that stdout-equivalence is feasible because Jupyter Notebooks bundle the stdout with the code; otherwise, the stdout is usually thrown away.
+Note that stdout-equivalence may be feasible because Jupyter Notebooks bundle the stdout with the code; otherwise, the stdout is usually thrown away.

 Overall, these studies show that reproducibility is a significant problem.